OrangeXR/CSCI-4316-SoftwareEngineeringI/SemesterProject/README.md

 In a terminal window run teamten.py: python3 teamten.py
 <img width="975" height="247" alt="image" src="https://github.com/user-attachments/assets/f68b8381-0fc5-475f-86be-d2acc6ff98f2" />

+We have included .c files for testing.
+They are located in the "codebase" folder

 Once the gui opens press the “Upload File” button and select a .c file to upload: